conduciveGDI/faces-n-bgs/README.md

 This is where I put all my backgrounds and icons here.

-You can use those images without credit for your malwares, wallpapers, and other creations.
+These images are public domain which means you can use those images without credit for your malwares, wallpapers, and other creations.